Your Application - What Next

 Admission to the PGCE is competitive and waiting lists are in operation.
 Therefore, an early response would enable us to offer the place to another applicant.

-If your offer is conditional upon the completion of a degree and/or other academic qualification, you will be required to upload evidence to the Postgraduate Direct Applications Portal to confirm that you have satisfied the condition(s) of your offer.
+If your offer is conditional upon the completion of a degree and/or other academic qualification, you will be required to upload evidence to the Postgraduate Applications Portal to confirm that you have satisfied the condition(s) of your offer.
 The facility will also allow you to decline or request reconsideration, if you have not met the condition(s) of your offer.
 Please ensure that you upload scanned copies of your documentation to the My Applications section of the Portal as soon as possible and no later than Friday 2 September 2016 for courses starting on Monday 26 September 2016.

 For UK and ROI applicants who have met the condition(s) of their offer or wish to be reconsidered: